abrahamgr/msw-cypress/README.md

 export const server = setupServer(itemsHandler);
 ```

-Setup config for all tests to use MSW
+Setup config for all tests to use MSW:

 ```typescript
 // src/setupTests.ts